 Due to the success and popularity of these mobile units, over 10 Auntie Anne’s food trucks and concession trailers are now on the road.
 You can find a food truck near you by checking out the Auntie Anne’s food truck location page.
 You’ll find these rolling units in many major metros, including Seattle, Cincinnati, and Atlanta.

-One of the most recent trucks featured in the video below was custom built by Prestige Food Trucks.
 This unit was built with everything needed to serve warm pretzels that taste just like the ones served at brick-and-mortar locations for over 30 years.
 In fact, Auntie Anne’s actually got it’s start in mobile food in Pennsylvania when the founder began serving pretzels a farmer’s markets.
 Fast forward 3-decades and the company has evolved into a globally recognized food brand.

 Inside the video tour you’ll get a 360 degree look at the new vehicle.
 Near the midway point of the video you’ll get an inside look at the mobile kitchen that includes an oven, thermal shelves, two refrigerators, plenty of shelve space, and AC for employees.
 In short, everything needed to create those trademark fresh baked pretzels!